pbinkley/rcb-manual/sections/05-the-typescript-book-or-memorandum-reproduction-techniques.md

  {% include pagebreak.html canvas=150 %} The Edwards' model 700-D requires
 seventy-two pages for the 50,000 words; the
-Edwards! quotations for typing in this format are $.78 per 1000 words instead of the
+Edwards' quotations for typing in this format are $.78 per 1000 words instead of the
 $1.25 which is the average figure.
 The composition cost is figured at $39.00 for the 700-D model with 50,000 words.
 The price of an edition of 500 copies typed by the